Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/03-deeper-dive-on-apps.md

 ```

 We can also add multiple entries and have the CLI prompt us for the information.
 Let's add *team* and *slack* entries to our contact info.
-You can enter arbitrary strings for each key.
+You can enter arbitrary strings for each prompted entry.
 ```execute
 tanzu app config contact set team slack
 ```